Places to Visit in the Derbyshire Peak District near Wildflower Cottages

 Read More about Crich Tramway Village

 Visible on the skyline across the valley from Wildflower Cottages, managed by English Heritage, Bolsover Castle was built on the site of an older medieval castle as an elegant entertaining space by Sir Charles Cavendish, the son of Bess of Hardwick, in the 17th century.
 Walk along the walls and enjoy the panoramic views, visit the Little Castle to see the beautiful interiors or bring a picnic and explore the grounds.
 Most weekends there are horse riding displays in the magnificent indoor riding school and there is an outdoor play area for children.
+Limits on visitor numbers have been introduced and timed tickets must be booked in advance.

 Distance from Alton: 10.7 miles – 23 mins by car